TDaryaT/DLT/readme.md

 [Link ](https://drive.google.com/drive/folders/1hMDVy6wCHM7bUr9qSfCAgDy3ooHewATX?usp=sharing) to additional information.

-## Annotation

-Keywords: object tracking, quantization of weights, deep learning network, number of quantization levels, neurocomputer network.

-The object of study is a network, which refers to the type of deep training of a neurocomputer network.

-Purpose of work: research, development and modification of the existing algorithm for tracking a moving object on a set of images in real time.
-It was achieved by modifying the DLT deep trust network using a weighting quantization algorithm.

-As a result, the number of quantization levels necessary for the quantization algorithm and acceptable tracking is obtained; An analysis of the effect of quantization on tracking an object is given.

 ### Prerequisites

 I advise you to read the article on the [DLT](https://papers.nips.cc/paper/5192-learning-a-deep-compact-image-representation-for-visual-tracking) tracker and the article on [the weighting coefficient quantization algorithm](http://www.mathnet.ru/php/archive.phtml?wshow=paper&jrnid=pdm&paperid=676&option_lang=rus) before starting work.